datahub-project/datahub/docs/how/delete-metadata.md

 To follow this guide, you'll need the [DataHub CLI](../cli.md).
 :::

-There are a two ways to delete metadata from DataHub:
+There are two ways to delete metadata from DataHub:

 1. Delete metadata attached to entities by providing a specific urn or filters that identify a set of urns (delete CLI).
 2. Delete metadata created by a single ingestion run (rollback).